Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Childrens Tai Chi Artwork

-Tai Chi in Schools
+Tai Chi in the Schools

 Teach your students Tai Chi in your classroom (suggested age: 5 years and up),